Start My Answer

 Being sued for debt is stressful and intimidating.
 Don't lose hope.
 These three simple steps can help you beat Frost Arnett in court:

 1. Answer each claim listed in the Complaint: Instead of focusing on sharing your side of the story, your Answer should be simple and respond to the claims against you.
-You can admit, deny, or deny due to lack of knowledge.
+You can admit, deny, or deny due to a lack of knowledge.
 Most attorneys recommend that you deny as many claims as possible to strengthen your side of the case.

 2. Assert your affirmative defenses: These are any legal reasons that Frost Arnett should not win the case.
 As we mentioned, the statute of limitations can be a great affirmative defense to raise in your Answer.
 There are several other defenses that can help you strengthen your case and even get it dismissed.

-3. File the Answer in court, and send a copy to Frost Arnett: Make sure to file the Answer before the court deadline.
+3. File the Answer in court, and send a copy to Frost Arnett.
+Make sure to file the Answer before the court deadline.
 This is anywhere from 14-35 days, depending on which state you live in.
 You should also serve Frost Arnett's attorney with a copy of the Answer.
 Send it via certified mail with a return receipt requested.

 How to Answer a Summons for debt collection in all 50 states